Duarte0903/elBandolero/README.md

 **Origin of the name:**

-El Bandolero is the infamous racer who managed to beat a Porsche Turbo in is humble Nissan Maxima.
+El Bandolero is the infamous racer who managed to beat a Porsche Turbo <br>
+in is humble Nissan Maxima.

 **How it works:**